Fixed-term employment contract: France

 The maximum term is twenty four months and may be extended once only.

 Germany

 Fixed-term contracts may not be extended more than three times with a maximum total period of two years.

+Ghana

+The Labour Act 2003 recognises fixed term contracts, but many labour disputes addressed by Ghana's National Labour Commission have related to issues around their implementation, termination, or renewal.

 India

-India allows fixed term employment since 2015.
+India has allowed fixed term employment since 2015.
 Fixed-term employees are entitled to wage and benefits on par with permanent employees.

 Luxembourg

 In Luxembourg, the standard maximum length of a contrat de travail à durée déterminée (CDD) is twenty-four months, with up to two renewals allowed.
 Researchers and students can employed for a maximum of sixty months on a CDD, with no restriction as to the number of renewals allowed.
 A waiting period of a minimum of one-third of the length of the contract is required for a CDD to be considered a new contract (and not a renewal) and to restart the maximum allowed duration of employment.

 Saudi Arabia

 Although both indefinite and fixed-term contracts exist in the country, foreign workers in Saudi Arabia must have a fixed-term contract; if the contract does not specify an end date, then the term automatically ends when the employee's work permit expires.